 Self-Esteem Issues:

-having crooked teeth can severely hamper their self-esteem.
+For individuals who associate beauty with straight teeth, having crooked teeth can severely hamper their self-esteem.
 Moreover, being constantly self-conscious about smiling and showing your teeth can affect your professional and personal life.

 Poor Overall Health: